 Craft beer is the only segment of the Australian beer market which is in continuous growth, with overall consumption of beer in decline.
 The data that follows provides an extremely accurate birds-eye view of this young and exciting industry.

 A prize of $500 of craft beer was offered as incentive to take part in the research.
-To see if you were the lucky winner simply scroll to the bottom of this page.

 Key findings from the research include: